cihga39871/JobSchedulers.jl/README.md

 ```julia
 set_scheduler_backup("/path/to/backup/file")
 ```
-> When Julia exits, write to the backup file automatically.
+> JobSchedulers writes to the backup file at exit.
 > If the file exists, scheduler settings and job queue will be recovered from it automatically.

 Stop backup and delete the old backup file: